topasmc/topas-docs/parameters/scoring/misc.rst

 Behind the scenes, TOPAS uses Geant4’s parallel worlds system to support this binning flexibility.
 When scoring binning is different from the component's natural binning, TOPAS actually scores in a parallel world copy of the component.
 This is all done automatically.

+Because TOPAS is a fully 3D code, letting you design beams to come from any side, bin 0 may be the first bin hit by the beam, but may also be the last bin hit by the beam.
+So do not be surprised if beam profiles are the opposite of what you might have expected.
+If it is important to you that bin 0 be the first bin hit, you may need to change your beam position and direction, or rotate your scoring component by 180 degrees.

 .. _scoring_binning_energy: